Yangfisher1/zipkin-go/README.md

 <!--
-Copyright 2022 The OpenZipkin Authors
+Copyright 2022 The Yangfisher1 Authors

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.